mohammed1478/CodepathPrework/README.md

-# Hello World - Codepath Pre-Work
+# :fire: Hello World - Codepath Pre-Work :fire:

 ### App Description
-This is a hello world app fir codepath pre-Work
+This is a hello world app for codepath pre-Work

 ### App Walk-though